hiimjasmine00/Creative-Mode/README.md

 # Creative Mode

 Gives the Build Tab a Minecraft Creative Mode like interface.
+Revamps the Editor Tabs (Optional).

+**It is recommended to use BetterEdit with this mod for the best experience, especially if you set the UI scale to be under 1.0 while using it.**

-Just press the + button to view a full menu of objects.
+Just press the search button to view a full menu of objects.